|

 The Great Southern is the largest and most diverse region within Australia’s South West.
 It is rippled with rich history and culture, settled amongst raw natural landscape.

-Located approximately 4-5 hours southeast of Perth, it varies from unspoilt coastline and idyllic seaside towns, to sprawling agricultural lands and national parks harbouring some of the world’s rarest species of flora and fauna.
+Located approximately 4-5 hours southeast of Perth, the Great Southern varies from unspoilt coastline and idyllic seaside towns, to sprawling agricultural lands and national parks harbouring some of the world’s rarest species of flora and fauna.

 Those after a tipple or two will be pleased to hear that the Great Southern is the largest wine producing region by area in Australia.
 Take a detour through the Great Southern Treasures region, famed for its amazing national parks, breathtaking mountain ranges, stunning flora and award-winning wineries.